How to Differentiate Between Anxiety, Intercostal Muscle Spasms, and Heart Attack

-- Heightened senses.
-A person may become extremely sensitive to sound, touch, taste, or anything that happens in the body.
+- Heightened senses — a person may become extremely sensitive to sound, touch, taste, or anything that happens in the body.
 A person may become unduly concerned about these sensations.
-The most common example is a person listening to their own heart beat, and getting the sense that their heartbeat is fading away, skipping, or stopping, when in fact their heart is okay.
+The most common example is a person listening to their own heart beat, and getting the sense that it is fading away, skipping, or stopping, when in fact their heart is okay.

 - Chest pain, especially towards the ribs or sternum (middle of the chest).
 This is usually caused by the heavy breathing.
 The pain increases when inhaling or exhaling.

 - Muscle aches, muscle tension

 - Nervous energy

 When a person is experiencing strong emotions, like stress or anger, they may well focus on their thoughts or on their surroundings, rather than on how they are feeling physically.
 When a person finally pays attention to their bodily sensations, these sensations may seem to have started suddenly, when in fact they have been going on all day, along with the unpleasant thoughts that cause them.

 In a panic attack, the feelings of anxiety can come on quite strongly and suddenly.
 Panic attacks are sudden feelings of terror that can strike without warning.4 If you're having a panic attack, you may feel like you're going crazy, that you're having a heart attack, or that you are dying.

 According to WebMD, you may experience the following symptoms:

 - Tingling or numbness in the hands and fingers